OthankQ/100-days-of-code/r1-log.md

 ### R2D63

 Learned more about optionals in swift and how it keeps your app from crashing.
 Trying to install cocoapods on my mac in cloud computer.
 No luck yet.

+### R2D64

+Added GPS functionality to the weather app using CoreLocation library.
+Also learned how to get location permission from users.